litespeedtech/lscache_wp/litespeed-cache/readme.txt

 = Is WooCommerce supported? =

 In short, yes.
-However, for some woocommerce themes, the cart may not be updated correctly.
+However, for some WooCommerce themes, the cart may not be updated correctly.
 Please [visit our blog](https://blog.litespeedtech.com/2017/05/31/wpw-fixing-lscachewoocommerce-conflicts/) for a quick tutorial on how to detect this problem and fix it if necessary.

 = My plugin has some pages that are not cacheable.
 How do I instruct the LiteSpeed Cache Plugin to not cache the page? =